pchiorean/Indentz/docs/README.md

 * **`PageRatios.jsx`** calculates the ratio of each page and displays it in the upper left corner.

 * **`QR.jsx`** adds a QR code on the bottom left corner of each page, or saves it in a separate file.
-It has two operating modes, batch or manual:
+It has two operating modes, manually or batch:

+  * **Manually:** It asks for the QR text and adds the code on the page or in a separate file.

-  * **Batch:** if a file named `QR.txt` is found in the same folder, it processes it.
+  * **Batch:** If a file named `QR.txt` is found in the same folder, it processes it.
 It must be a 2 column TSV *(tab-separated values)* file; the first column is the filename, the second the QR code.
 The first line (the header) is ignored:

     Filename | @QR
     :--- | :---
     **`Filename1_1400x400_700x137_5mm_QR.indd`** | FILE1 1400x400_700x137
     **`Filename2_597x517_577x500.5_3mm V4_QR.indd`** | FILE2 597x517_577x500.5

-  * **Manually:** otherwise, it asks for the QR text and adds the code on the page or in a separate file.
+  You can use "|" for breaking the lines manually.

 * **`ShowFonts.jsx`** shows all fonts used in the current document.